spencer-shadley/completed-class/class-content/18-PWA/01-Activities/02-Stu_Minify-JS/README.md

 - Note the resulting Input/Output sizes of the JS as shown to the bottom right of the textarea.

-- Create a `dist` folder in the root of your project.
+- Create a `dist` directory in the root of your project.

   - Create an `index.js` file inside of your `dist` folder.

-  - Copy/paste the minified JS of your dist folder into your `dist/index.js`
+  - Copy/paste the minified JS of your dist directory into your `dist/index.js`

 - Be sure to link your `dist/index.js` code to your application.